Adroiti/docs-for-code-review-tools/RuboCop/Security-JSONLoad.md

 ## Description

-This cop checks for the use of JSON class methods which have potential security issues.
+This rule checks for the use of JSON class methods which have potential security issues.

-### Example
+## Examples

 ```ruby
 # always offense